IM Cannabis (IMCC) vs. Its Peers Financial Analysis

 Institutional & Insider Ownership

 13.7% of IM Cannabis shares are owned by institutional investors.
-Comparatively, 17.6% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
-5.9% of IM Cannabis shares are owned by insiders.
-Comparatively, 29.2% of shares of all “Medicinals & botanicals” companies are owned by insiders.
+Comparatively, 17.9% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
+30.9% of shares of all “Medicinals & botanicals” companies are owned by insiders.
 Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company will outperform the market over the long term.

 This is a summary of current recommendations and price targets for IM Cannabis and its rivals, as reported by MarketBeat.com.